johnnycyberseed/ibm-zk/pages/IMS DB.md

 	- backup/recovery of database
 - The Data Model of a database
 	- Each layer of the hierarchy is referred to as a "segment"
-		- Top-level is the Root Segment
+		- Top-level is the Root Segment (or "Level 1")
 		- Each segment can have multiple Child Segments
 		- Each relationship between a parent and child are known as "segment occurances"
 	- Each segment has one or more "fields"